CASFRI/CASFRI/README.md

 The three steps involved in the production of the CASFRI 5.x database are:

-1. Conversion (from many different FRI file formats) and loading (in the database) using Bash files (or Batch files) and ogr2ogr.
+1. Conversion (from many different FRI file formats) and loading (into a PostgreSQL database) using Bash files (or Batch files) and ogr2ogr.
-2. Translation of in-db FRI to CAS
+2. Translation of the loaded FRIs to the CASFRI schema (inside the PostgreSQL database)
-3. Temporalization of CAS data
+3. Temporalization of CAS data (inside the PostgreSQL database)

-Note that forest resource inventories converted and translated by this package are not provided with this project due to the numerous licensing agreements that have to be passed with the different production juridictions.
+Note that forest resource inventories are not provided with this project due to the numerous licensing agreements that have to be passed with the different production juridictions.

 # Version Releases